Customer Behaviour Policy

 Informing the individual and appeals

-31. If the individual does appeal within the 21-day timeframe, a final review of the case will be undertaken by the case review team who notify the individual in writing the outcome of the review.
+31. If the individual does appeal within the 21-day timeframe, a final review of the case will be undertaken by a Service Director (with no prior involvement in the case), who will notify the individual in writing the outcome of the review.
+The flag may or may not be removed, in line with the decision made.

-32. There may be exceptional cases where it is believed that informing the customer of their flag would create a substantial risk of violent reaction.
-If the review team considers that they are dealing with a case where it may not be appropriate to notify the individual involved, they must have signed permission from the Legal Services Service Manager.
-In these circumstances the customer will not be informed but a clear record must be made providing evidence as to why this decision was taken.
+32. There may be exceptional cases where it is believed that informing the customer of their flag would create a substantial risk of extreme negative reaction.
+If the review team considers that they are dealing with a case where it may not be appropriate to notify the individual involved, they must seek guidance from the Head of Legal Services.
+Following this guidance, if the review team still considers it inappropriate to send a letter, they should obtain signed permission from a service director to refrain from sending a letter.
+In these circumstances, the customer will not be informed but a clear record must be made providing evidence as to why this decision was taken.

 Records and Access